Eyal-donut/mid-project/README.md

 1. Open the app on your device.
 2. Choose a map in the Pokémon world that you would like to explore.
 3. Choose an area in this map.
-In each area there are pokémons to battle.
+In each area there are Pokémons to battle.
-4. Choose a pokémon that you would like to fight with.
+4. Choose a Pokémon that you would like to fight with.
 5. Battle and try to catch 'em all!
-6. Your pokémons are always shown in your Pokédex - a "device" that is updated with every pokémon you catch, easily accessible from the corner of the screen.
+6. Your Pokémons are always shown in your Pokédex - a "device" that is updated with every Pokémon you catch, easily accessible from the corner of the screen.

 ## Features

 The game comes with the following features:

-- An interactive map, consisting of different areas, and different opponents to fight.
+- An interactive Pokémon world, consisting of several maps and many different opponents to fight.
-- Dynamically updated map - after a user caught a pokémon, it will not appear again.
+- Dynamically updated maps - after a user caught a Pokémon, it will not appear again.
 - Create a user to automatically save your progress.
 - Dynamically generated opponents - adjusted to the users' level.
-- Play with the pokémons you catch.
-- Pokédex showing the users' pokémons, which is synced with the users' data on Firebase Realtime Database.
+- Pokédex showing the users' Pokémons, which is synced with the users' data on Firebase Realtime Database.
+- Play with the Pokémons you catch.
+The user is being updated in the Database and in the front-end as the game progresses, with zero loading time.
-- Responsive UI.
+- Responsive UI, adapted to use from any device.
+- Announcer - a messages typing component that accompanies the user throughout the game, for a seamless user experience and a retro 90's design.
 ## Technologies Used

 The game was developed using the following technologies: